Maile O'Keefe: 2021–2022 season

 O'Keefe competed at the Best of Utah meet where she competed on only the uneven bars and balance beam to help Utah win.
 She put up the highest uneven bars score of the night, a 9.875.
 On January 29, in a meet against Stanford, O'Keefe earned her second career perfect ten on the balance beam.
 As a result she was named Pac-12 gymnast of the week.

-O'Keefe was named Pac-12 specialist of the year.
+O'Keefe was named Pac-12 Specialist of the Year.
 At the Pac-12 Championships O'Keefe helped Utah win their second consecutive team title.
 Individually she placed third in the all-around behind Jade Carey and teammate Grace McCallum.

+2022–2023 season

+O'Keefe spent the majority of the regular season only competing on uneven bars, balance beam, and floor exercise.
+She earned three perfect tens on balance beam on February 3, 11, and 24.
+However, after teammate Grace McCallum suffered an injury, O'Keefe began training on vault again.
+Even though O'Keefe had started competing in the all-around, she was named Pac-12 Specialist of the Year for the second consecutive year.
+At the Pac-12 Championships O'Keefe led Utah to their third consecutive title and individually placed second in the all-around behind Jade Carey.

+In the post season O'Keefe earned her fourth perfect ten on balance beam while competing at the UCLA regional semifinal.
+On the first day of the NCAA Championships O'Keefe helped Utah qualify to the final.
+Individually she earned her fifth perfect ten of the season on balance beam and earned the balance beam title.
+Additionally she won the all-around title ahead of Jordan Chiles and Haleigh Bryant.
+At the NCAA team finals O'Keefe helped Utah place third for the third consecutive year and also earned her sixth perfect ten of the season on balance beam.
+In winning the all-around and balance beam titles, O'Keefe became the seventh NCAA gymnast to win an individual title on at least four of the five events after she had won the uneven bars and floor exercise titles in 2021.